Alb-Ard/dist-sys-dubito-online/docs/report.md

 - GamePeer

 #### Events
-Domain events change depending whether the user is in game session or not:
+Domain events change depending on whether the user is in game session or not:

 Events can be divided in groups: